You qualify for full Medicare benefits at age 65 or older if:

 - Paying the same monthly premium for Part D prescription drug coverage as others enrolled in the drug plan you choose.

-Most people receive annual statements from Social Security saying whether they're yet eligible on their work records.
+Most people receive statements from Social Security saying whether they're yet eligible on their work records.
 If you don't get these statements, or are still not sure if you qualify, call Social Security at 1-800-772-1213.